 - Labiaplasty Risks

 - Labiaplasty Cost

 Labiaplasty is usually intended to reduce the inner labia (“labia minora”) for both functional and aesthetic enhancement, with the procedure used to minimize the risk of twisting and tugging on excess tissue.
 For women who struggle with stretched or enlarged labia—a common and natural condition—labiaplasty is intended to reduce redundant tissue and minimize irritation and discomfort, as well as potentially visible bulging through clothing, bathing suits, or underwear.
 The procedure can also be used to correct asymmetry and improve the cosmetic appearance of the labia and the clitoral hood.
 This type of vaginal rejuvenation can often lead to increased self-confidence and comfort in situations that previously may have led to embarrassment and self-consciousness.

-A labiaplasty procedure typically benefits women who have enlarged and/or asymmetrical labia minora and experience aesthetic or functional discomfort as a result.
 Due to the extreme sensitivity of the labia minora, an array of concerns can arise when redundant tissue is present.
 The symptoms that can commonly be improved or resolved through surgical labia reduction include:

 - Irritation occurring from friction

 - Embarrassment when nude or wearing form-fitting clothing